databio/pepatac/README.md

 # 4. Configuring reference genome assemblies

 Whether using the container or native version, you will need to provide external reference genome assemblies.
 The pipeline requires genome assemblies produced by [refgenie](https://github.com/databio/refgenie).
 You may [download pre-indexed references](http://big.databio.org/refgenomes) or you may index your own (see [refgenie](https://github.com/databio/refgenie) instructions).

 Any prealignments you want to do use will also require refgenie assemblies.
 Some common examples are provided by [ref_decoy](https://github.com/databio/ref_decoy).
+By default, the pipeline will pre-align to the mitochondrial genome, so you if you want to use the default settings, you should download the `rCRSd` genome (for human) or the `mouse_chrM` (for mouse) in addition to the primary assembly you wish to use.

-Once you've procured assemblies for all genomes you wish to use, you can point the pipeline to where you store these either using an environment variable, or by adjusting a configuration option:
+Once you've procured assemblies for all genomes you wish to use, you must point the pipeline to where you store these.
+You can do this in two ways, either: 1) with an environment variable, or 2) by adjusting a configuration option.

 The pipeline looks for genomes stored in a folder specified by the `resources.genomes` attribute in the [pipeline config file](pipelines/ATACseq.yaml).
 By default, this points to the shell variable `GENOMES`, so all you have to do is set an environment variable to the location of your [refgenie](https://github.com/databio/refgenie) genomes: